Home | Site Updates | Contact Us

 Resources

-What to expect with babies and books:
+What to expect with babies and books

-Here are some indicators of what babies are capable of at different stages of development and what interests them about books and language:
+Below are some indicators of what babies are capable of at different stages of development and what interests them about books and language:

-0 – 3 months
+0 to 3 months

 • Begin to be interested in what is going on around them and to have some control of head movement